|

 living in a world that had no place for me, yeah.
 Guilty of wanting

-man.
-And if they voted to convict me, they'd be practically cinching
+modern man.
+And if they voted to convict me, they'd be practically

-the noose around their own necks.
-He told them to look not at the facts,
+cinching the noose around their own necks.
+He told them to look not

-but at the meaning of the facts.
-And then he said the facts had no
+at the facts, but at the meaning of the facts.
+And then he said the

 - the case ended in a mistrial after Frank interrupted